NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 - Attempting to read, copy, alter, or delete another user's files, settings, or software without the owner's consent.

 **Computer and IT Equipment Misuse**
-- Connecting personal computers or devices to North Coast's internal networks or computers.
+- Connecting personal computers or devices to North Coast Church's internal networks or computers.
 You may use our guest wireless network for personal devices if they are compatible.
 - Moving, removing, or disconnecting provisioned computers, networking equipment, copiers, or other devices provided by the IT Department without prior authorization.
 - Making changes to network equipment or setting up new networks (hardware or software) without prior IT review and authorization.
 - Installing any software, upgrades, updates, or patches on any computer, device or information system without the prior consent or direction from the IT Department.